Articles Posted in Dog Bite

 Don’t Give Kids a Puppy for Christmas

-With the holidays fast approaching, many families look forward to exchanging gifts on Christmas morning.
+Many families look forward to exchanging gifts on Christmas morning with the holidays fast approaching.
 While giving children a cute little puppy as a gift may seem harmless, many pet care experts warn against it.
-Unlike other gifts that can be returned if it’s a bad fit, an animal is a living being and can’t simply be returned or exchanged.
+Unlike other gifts that can be returned if a bad fit, an animal is a living being and can’t simply be returned or exchanged.

 Dog Attacks Threaten Sacramento Postal Workers